Rami el Samahy

 Chris has broad experience in architecture, graphic design, and visualization technology.
 He is leading the identity and environmental graphics projects at the deCordova Sculpture Park and Museum and the admissions identity for Wentworth Institute.
 Chris is active in the firm’s recent work in the United Arab Emirates, developing publications and architectural guidelines for Sowwah Island, Abu Dhabi’s new central business district.
 His architectural work includes the Hometta prototype and renovations to an early modernist house in Medfield, Massachusetts.
 Chris has designed books for Rockport Publications and Rizzoli Press.
 He is co-director of over,under’s pinkcomma gallery, and his broad range of expertise enables a design coherence across complex projects involving everything from urbanism to architecture to branding.
 While employed at Machado and Silvetti Associates, Chris held leadership roles on major projects such as the Getty Villa and Museum in California and the Visual Art Center at Dartmouth College.
 Chris was born in London, England and received his education at Ryerson University and the University of British Columbia in Vancouver, Canada.

 Mark is a licensed architect in the Commonwealth of Massachusetts and a LEED-accredited professional.
 He has been involved in all aspects of over,under’s work, ranging from buildings to graphic identity development.
-Most recently he has overseen the admissions identity project for Wentworth Institute, the rebranding of the deCordova Sculpture Park and Museum, and a beach house addition on Long Beach Island in New Jersey.
-He is a co-director of the firm’s pinkcomma gallery.
-Mark has taught at the California College of the Arts, Carnegie Mellon University (as the Lucien and Rita Caste Visiting Assistant Professor), Northeastern University, Rhode Island School of Design, and Wentworth Institute, where he is an associate professor.
+Most recently he has overseen an academic building for Qatar Foundation in Doha, several exhibitions at the Boston Society of Architects, the admissions identity program for Wentworth Institute, the rebranding of deCordova Sculpture Park and Museum, and a vacation house addition on Long Beach Island in New Jersey.
+He is a co-director of the firm’s pinkcomma gallery, and has curated more than two dozen exhibitions.
+Mark has taught at the California College of the Arts, Carnegie Mellon University, Northeastern University, Rhode Island School of Design, and Wentworth Institute, where he is an associate professor.
 Prior to founding over,under, Mark was an associate at Machado and Silvetti Associates and a member of the editorial staff of the journal Assemblage.
-His writings have appeared in Monolithic Architecture, Architectural Record, the Architect, ArchitectureBoston, and the Cornell Journal of Architecture.
-He has authored two books from the series Architecture in Detail (entitled Elements and Materials) and a monograph published by Princeton Architectural Press.
-Mark was born in New Jersey and educated at Cornell University and the Harvard Graduate School of Design.
+In 2013, he was appointed to the Boston Art Commission, elected to the executive board of the Boston Society of Architects, and selected for the AIA Young Architects Award.
+Mark was born in New Jersey and educated at Cornell University and the Harvard University Graduate School of Design.